 Genexis has been aware of the WPA2 “KRACK” issue since October 16th.

-As Genexis is not using Access Point Mode with 802.11r our routers are not affected by this security gap itself.
-A possible theoretical crack attack is directed against the WiFi connection of a client who logs in to the WiFi.
+As Genexis is not using Access Point Mode with 802.11r, our routers are not affected by this security gap itself.
+A possible theoretical key reinstallation attacks KRACK are directed against the WiFi connection of a client who logs into the WiFi router.

 In order to counter this gap also from the router side, Genexis has been in contact with all WiFi chip manufacturers who are involved in our WiFi products since 17 October.
 As soon as it is confirmed that a product or product line can be protected by a FW patch from the chip manufacturer, Genexis will integrate this into a new software version of DRGOS and GeneOS and will supply this new firmware to all operators.
 The operator then automatically updates all routers in the field.

-Background to the “WPA2-KRACK”
+Background to the “WPA2-KRACK”:

-At no time is it possible with the Krack-mentioned security gap to become a complete participant of a foreign WLAN.
-The practical importance of the Krack-gap seems to be limited by the difficulty of the attack, the imperative necessity to be nearby and the continuing active encryption at higher levels.
+At no time is it possible with the KRACK-mentioned security gap to become a complete participant of a foreign WLAN.
+The practical importance of the KRACK-gap seems to be limited by the difficulty of the attack, the imperative necessity to be nearby and the continuing active encryption at higher levels.